GM-11/NFT_Minting_Tutorial_Core/README.md

 ## Compiling and Deploying the Smart Contract

-Woohoo, we have successfully written our smart contract.
-Now let's compile and deploy it to the Core Testnet.
-Run the following command to compile the smart contract:
+Great, Now run the following command to complie the contract

 ```bash
 yarn hardhat compile